 Save Our Sons Duchenne Foundation is Australia’s peak body for Duchenne Muscular Dystrophy.
 Fighting to find a cure for all affected children worldwide.

 Synapse Reconnections offers the opportunity to create personal networks between individuals with brain injury/brain disorders, as well as their family members or people within their support networks.
-The program provides people with an ongoing opportunity to share their experiences with a peer, or someone else who can understand and relate to the challenges that arise associated with brain injury/brain disorders.
-For more information contact Megan at mbaker@synapse.org.au or call 1800 673 074
+Share experiences with a peer, or someone else who can understand and relate to the challenges that arise associated with brain injury/brain disorders.
+For more information visit the website or call 1800 673 074.